Timeline of the 2019–2020 Hong Kong protests (August 2020): International response: Japan's cross-party alliance urgently release Agnes Chow and other arrests, citizens start rally

 Japan Parliamentary Alliance on China (JPAC) held an emergency press conference in the House of Representatives, criticizing the Hong Kong government for infringing on freedom of speech with the national security law, and concerned about the government's postponement of the Legislative Council election and disqualification of the candidates.
 A number of people in the Japanese education and legal circles issued a joint statement, claiming that the Hong Kong police's arrest was actually political suppression and groundless.
 At 6 pm, the Tokyo Executive Committee held the Stand With Hong Kong Rally in front of the main entrance of the National Diet Building, requesting the Japanese government to respond to the issue of freedom and democracy in Hong Kong.
 About 300 people participated in the rally.

-Hong Kong government refutes Japan's cross party alliance

-SAR government issued a statement saying that the Japan Parliamentary Alliance on China made erroneous and inappropriate comments on the national security law and the election of the Hong Kong Legislative Council, expressing its extreme regret.

 13 August

 Hong Kong response: Extradition agreements

 In response to France halting the ratification of its extradition agreements with Hong Kong and Germany suspending its extradition treaty, the Hong Kong government announced that it is shelving its extradition agreements with France and suspending the treaty with Germany.